SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/02-MongoDB-Overview.md

 });
 ```

-First, we import MongoClient and set our connection String.
+First, we import MongoClient and set our connection string.

-After that, that we have connection string, we can create an instance of MongoClient.
+After that, that we have a connection string, we can create an instance of MongoClient.

 The last step is to make a function that would collect our info about the people inside.